 Texas is in desperate need of plumbers.
-Two brothers-in-law drove 25 hours straight to help.
+Two brothers-in-law drove more than 20 hours straight to help.

-With Mitchell in the driver’s seat, Pinnock and Mitchell’s wife, Kisha, went along for the long ride from New Jersey to Texas, helping 2-year-old Blake fine-tune his alphabet recitation.
+With Mitchell in the driver’s seat, Pinnock and Mitchell’s wife, Kisha, who is Pinnock’s sister, went along for the long ride from New Jersey to Texas, helping 2-year-old Blake fine-tune his alphabet recitation.

-The family drove 25 hours straight to help restore broken pipes and to get water running in houses.
+The family drove more than 20 hours straight to help restore broken pipes and to get water running in houses.

-More than a million Texans are still going without drinking water, and more than 20,000 still have no running water at all following the snowstorms that knocked out power for millions and killed nearly 60 people.
-The necessary relief to help those still in the process of recuperating from the devastating and unexpected natural disaster has prompted Gov. Greg Abbott (R) to issue a series of actions and announcements that include waiving certain regulations for some plumber apprentices to work without direct supervision and identifying 500 more licensees to help with plumbing problems.
+More than a million Texans were still without drinking water as of Wednesday night, the Texas Tribune reported, and more than 20,000 still had no running water following the snowstorms that knocked out power for millions and killed nearly 60 people.
+To help those recuperating from the storms, Gov. Greg Abbott (R) has taken a series of actions that include waiving certain regulations for some plumber apprentices to work without direct supervision and identifying 500 more licensees to help with plumbing problems.

 Abbott’s actions are aimed at a serious need, as many residents and business owners contend with busted pipes.
 Out-of-state plumbers such as Mitchell and Pinnock are more than welcome to travel to Texas to assist, said Frank Denton, chairman of the Texas State Board of Plumbing Examiners.

 His agency has been working diligently, including weekend hours, to accelerate the approval process for non-Texan plumbers.
-Out-of-state craftsmen can submit an application that requires plumbers to provide their licensing information and insurance requirements that meet Texas state standards.
-Since the demand is so high for many residents, the board has been working to process the applications in less than a day, Denton said.
+Out-of-state plumbers can submit an application that requires them to provide their licensing information and insurance coverage that meets Texas state standards.
+Because the demand is so high, the board has been working to process the applications in less than a day, Denton said.

 “We are certainly inviting them to come to Texas.
 That’s for sure,” he said.
 “As a result, we’re trying to expedite and make it as seamless as possible.”

-By the time Pinnock, a plumbing apprentice, and master plumber Mitchell arrived in Houston, Pinnock’s sister, who lives there, already had jobs lined up for them from her own connections, and the gigs have been steadily rolling in, Pinnock said.
+By the time Pinnock, a plumbing apprentice, and master plumber Mitchell arrived in Houston, another sister of Pinnock’s who lives in the city already had jobs lined up for them, and the gigs have been steadily rolling in, Pinnock said.

-The word has spread about what the brothers-in-law are doing and plumbers throughout Texas and across state lines have offered to send supplies as they run out and people who have caught wind of their work through social media have offered financial help if they need.
+Word about the brothers-in-law has spread, and plumbers throughout Texas and across state lines have offered to send supplies as they run out.
+Other people who caught wind of their work through social media have offered financial help if they need.

 The generosity from others allows Pinnock and Mitchell to better help families who aren’t able to afford the costly repairs needed to restore some order in their lives, Pinnock said.